 With a proper deer fence you should consider.

 Height is going to be a main discussion item.
 If you didn’t know, deer can jump both high and far.
 Just because the fence is six-foot high doesn’t mean an adult deer isn’t able to get over it.
 Upper Michigan deer can also push through poorly installed fences.
 We’ve seen where deer have gone under fences that are not properly secured to the ground.
 Even a privacy fence can prove inefficient if a deer can jump over it.
 Deer may be color-blind, so they cannot tell if the grass is always greener on the other side of the fence.
 However, I’m pretty sure their sense of smell works very well.
 A tempting feast isn’t going to stop a deer from hopping a six-foot fence or even going under it if possible.

 Delta Fence & Construction offers affordable fencing options, complete design, and customization.
 Built by Upper Michigan experience installers with the goal to meet and exceed the needs for a secure, safe and happy pet/family environment.

-If you live, work or play in Upper Michigan and are looking to learn more about residential fencing.
+If you live, work or play in Upper Michigan and are looking to learn more about residential fencing and residential fence templates.
 Delta Fence & Construction can help!
 Call us at (906) 786-1046 or visit www.deltafenceman.com to schedule an appointment today.

 Delta Fence & Construction is a licensed, bonded and insured fencing contractor in the State of Michigan.